 You’ll catch your first views of 93-foot-tall Overall Run Falls from a rocky overlook at the 5.7-mile mark.
 This is the first of three wide-open overlooks.

-Unfortunately, there is no safe way to reach the base of the falls.
-However, the far-reaching mountain views are the real star of this show.
+Unfortunately, there is no safe way to reach the base of the park’s highest waterfall.
+However, the far-reaching mountain views are the real star of this hike.

 #11: Lower Whiteoak Falls (boundary trail)

-The 2.9-mile out-and-back hike on the Whiteoak Canyon Trail to Lower Whiteoak Falls is so beautiful, so refreshing.
-It’s also so popular, too.
+The 2.9-mile out-and-back hike on the Whiteoak Canyon Trail to Lower Whiteoak Falls is refreshing.
+It’s also one of the most popular waterfall hikes.

 Plan to cross creeks and stroll across bridges as you hike alongside the rolling Robinson River.
-Take in the burbles and babbles of the flowing cascades.
+Take in the burbles and babbles of the distinct cascades.

 Scramble rocks to the basin of Lower Whiteoak Falls.
-As you can imagine, the refreshing swimming hole is wildly popular in warm summer months.
+The refreshing swimming hole is wildly popular in warm summer months.

 #12: Upper Whiteoak Falls (boundary trail)